HSRLCLab/SmartFactory_SorticRoboter_CommunicationHub/README.md

 #### Deque

-The messages received via MQTT are stored after serialization in a Deque of shared pointers.
+The messages received via MQTT are stored in a Deque of shared pointers after serialization.
 A Deque is a Queue, which can be accessed from both sides.
 Here you can find an explanation about [Deque](https://de.cppreference.com/w/cpp/container/deque).

 #### Shared pointer

-Shared pointers are used to transfer dynamically created objects.
-The advantage of shared pointers is that you do not need direct control over deleting dynamically created objects.
+Shared pointers are used to handke dynamically created objects.
+The advantage of shared pointers is that direct control over deleting dynamically created objects is not needed.
 As soon as no pointer points to the created object, the object is automatically deleted.
-This tool makes the factory design pattern very powerful.
+This concept makes the factory design pattern very powerful.
 An explanation of shared pointer can be found [here](https://de.cppreference.com/w/cpp/memory/shared_ptr).

 ## Hardware

 For the i2c connection between the Arduino Uno and the ESP32-DevKitC a Logic Level converter is required.
-This is necessary due to the different voltage levels of the microcontrollers, otherwise damage can occur or communication cannot be successfully guaranteed.
+This is necessary due to the different voltage levels of the microcontrollers, otherwise damage can occur or communication cannot be stable guaranteed.

 ### SorticRoboter CommunicationHub